attune-api/attune-java/README.md

 ### Configuration

-Attune is currently configured by setting properties in the config.properties file of the project.
+attune.client.Attune is currently configured by setting properties in the config.properties file of the project.
 Here are the default values:
 ``` java

 end_point=https://api.attune-staging.co